 Training to be conducted: no training

-Cross-check of test: Add cross-checker (if cross-check is planned).
+Cross-check of test: Cross-check is planned, cross-checker to be identified later

-This test evaluates the residual offset adjustment and combination with chroma order adjustment on top of UF.
+Notes: This test evaluates the residual offset adjustment and combination with chroma order adjustment on top of UF.
 A frame level residual offset can be used to adjust the output of the NNLF in the inference stage.
 More specifically, the residual is adjusted by reducing the magnitude of the residual at each pixel by a small offset value, and the offset candidates are {1, 2}.
 Also, a frame level chroma order adjustment method can be used to allow the input/output order switch between the U and V components of the neural network-based loop filters in the inference stage.

 EE1-3.3 RDO filter of UF